 The abstract submission site is now closed.
 The abstract deadline was December 1, 2020.
 Abstract acceptance or non-acceptance decision notices will be distributed to abstract presenting authors by the first week of January 2021.
 Following the release of the notifications, more information will be provided to Poster and Platform Session presenters regarding timelines and procedures for delivering the posters and presentations.

 The Virtual Annual Meeting will maximize exposure to research through a state-of-the-art poster presentation platform.

 As a poster presenter, you can expect to (1) showcase your research in multiple ways for multiple days: digital posters allow for optimal viewing through a built-in magnifying feature, a short audio narration, and on-demand poster viewing beyond the Poster Session time frame to extend the poster’s impact; (2) interact with attendees during designated author-attended times; and (3) maintain the integrity of your research: attendees are prohibited from capturing content displayed on their screen, in accordance with the Annual Meeting policies.

-Poster Session acceptance notices and session timing/instructions were delivered by email on November 26.
-Poster and platform presentations have been finalized, and the complexity of the program planning process prevents any changes in the type of session, time, or location of any presentation.
+You will receive your acceptance notice and session timing/instructions by email in late December; please keep your email information up-to-date within the Abstract Submission System to ensure receipt of acceptance.
+Once poster and platform presentations have been scheduled, the complexity of the program planning process prevents any changes in the type of session, time, or location of any presentation.
 There are no exceptions.
-Late-breaking abstract acceptance notices will be delivered by email in late January 2020.

 Authorship and Sponsorship